alexoh2bd/Project_CVE/README.md

   National Vulnerabilities Database
   This is the main National Vulnerabilities data source https://nvd.nist.gov/
+  You must obtain an API key at this [link](https://nvd.nist.gov/developers/request-an-api-key) and save it to a .env file.

 #### KEV
   https://www.cisa.gov/known-exploited-vulnerabilities-catalog
   Found under 'CSV'.

-You can run the pipeline through the following command:
+You can run the pipeline through the following script:
 ```
-python3 project/pdpipeline/process.py
+source ./run_experiment.sh
 ```